Can I come to Vermont?

 If you plan to travel to Vermont by public transportation (plane, train, bus) or from further than a direct car ride, you must quarantine in Vermont.
 You may complete either a 14-day quarantine or if you haven't had any symptoms of COVID-19, a 7-day quarantine followed by a negative PCR test, in a Vermont lodging establishment or with friends and family.
 You must stay in your quarantine location for the duration of quarantine other than to travel to and from a test site.

-If symptoms are reported, a member of our team will reach out to provide guidance and next steps.
+If you report symptoms, the Health Department will reach out to provide guidance and next steps.
 Sara Alert is not a contact tracing system.
-It is not GPS-based, so it does not monitor someone's movements or track their location.
+It is not GPS-based, so it does not monitor your movements or track your location.

 Why sign up for Sara Alert?